-Who’s favored to win this Week 9 Rams-Saints matchup?
+Who’s favored to win this NFC Conference Championship Rams-Saints matchup?

 Which team has a better offense?
 Defense?
 Special teams?